How Long Does It Take For Diabetes To Cause Peripheral Neuropathy?

 As one of the more common secondary health conditions to emerge from uncontrolled diabetes, peripheral neuropathy starts to develop sooner than many people realize.

-During the early stages of being diagnosed with type II diabetes, many patients struggle to make the lifestyle adjustments needed to better control their blood glucose levels.
-The longer a person’s body is exposed to elevated blood sugar levels, the higher the risk of developing some level of nerve damage.
+During the early stages of being diagnosed with type II diabetes, many patients struggle to make the lifestyle adjustments needed to control their blood glucose levels better.
+The longer a person's body is exposed to elevated blood sugar levels, the higher the risk of developing some nerve damage.

 • Minor numbness or tingling to the toes or feet that comes and goes